opengapps/package-api/README.md

 ## Configuration

-Uou can use any config file format supported by [Viper](https://github.com/spf13/viper) library (currently our preferred format is [TOML](https://github.com/toml-lang/toml)).
+You can use any config file format supported by [Viper](https://github.com/spf13/viper) library (currently our preferred format is [TOML](https://github.com/toml-lang/toml)).

 In case you don't want to use local config, it will rely on ENV variables with prefix `PACKAGE_API_` (can be changed in [Makefile](./Makefile)).